strategineer/personal-website/content/blog/2025-08-03/index.md

 The one rule of improv is "Yes, and".
 Basically, you should accept the ideas that are presented by others at the table and build on these ideas constructively.
 The "Yes" part of this is easy for me but the "and" part, not so much.

-When responding directly to a character speaking to mine, I sometimes find myself at a loss for what to say and by responding quickly and poorly I fail to act on the "and" part of "Yes, and" successfully.
+When responding directly to a character speaking to mine, I sometimes find myself at a loss for what to say and by responding quickly and poorly in situations like this I'm letting down the other players by failing to "and" their "Yes, and" appropriately.

 I need to catch myself in these moments and recover gracefully.
-In the future, I would like to try describing what my character is doing while he's thinking about how he's going to respond to whatever has been said to him (runs hand through his hair, closes his eyes and rubs his forehead, etc.), giving myself time to process and come up with a better in-character response than blurting out the first thing that comes to my mind or not responding at all.
+In the future, I would like to try describing what my character is doing while he's thinking about how he's going to respond to whatever has been said to him (BB runs hand through his hair looking up at the sky, BB closes his eyes and rubs his forehead in frustration, etc.), giving myself time to process and come up with a better in-character response rather than blurting out the first thing that comes to mind or, even worse, not responding at all.

 One example during play where I recovered semi-gracefully from a situation like this, was when birdmilk's character Randall, the Councillor, said something to my character BB, I fumbled a little with my response but I caught myself in the moment, realizing that I hadn't really given birdmilk much to respond to and so I followed up with another line from BB to give birdmilk a bit more to work with.